Cuisine Scene: Eggs Benedict

 THE ATTIC

 As you’d expect from a restaurant well known for redefining familiar dishes–i.e. its amazing Mac & Cheetos–The Attic (3441 E Broadway) has presented more than its share of unique Benedict takes.
-There’s been a Chicken Fried Steak Benedict, a Fried Green Tomato Benedict and a Surf and Turf Benedict.
-More recently, there’s been the Up Country Benedict, a Southern fried combination of grits cake, smoked pork, and shrimp along with the usual egg and hollandaise suspects.
+Presently they are offering the Up Country Benedict, a Southern fried combination of poached eggs, grits cake, smoked pork croquette, shrimp, hollandaise, finished with market lettuces.

 BREAKFAST BAR

-The Breakfast Bar (70 Atlantic Ave/3404 E Fourth St) gives off decidedly family vibes.
-Not only is it owned by a brother and sister, but many of its most popular breakfast items are named after family members.
-There’s Uncle Marcee’s Omelet Casserole as well as Eggs Noni and Eggs Papi served Benedict style on grilled house rosemary sourdough.
-Each version comes with poached eggs, tomato and is topped with a spicy hollandaise.
+The Breakfast Bar (70 Atlantic Ave/3404 E Fourth St) gives off decidedly family vibes, which is probably why both of its Benedict offerings are named for relatives.
+The Eggs Noni and Eggs Papi are served on grilled house rosemary sourdough with each version featuring poached eggs, tomato and are topped with a spiced hollandaise.
 The Papi comes with a choice of bacon, sausage ham or soy chorizo.
+Both are served with a potato pancake.

 CLAIRE’S AT THE MUSEUM